 You’ll blast out a twist at the end which your readers already presumed, but then the real climax was saved for later.
 Ultimately, leading your readers to the first small plot twist with them being aware doesn’t count as a twist – at least not a great one.
 The plot twist was being led to subtly the whole time.

 However, this step isn’t a compulsion to add in a sub-plot over a conscious plot twist – make use of it when you feel it’s required.
 Otherwise, misdirections and foreshadowing mentioned in the above steps are enough to craft a fantastic story.

 - Another article to check out: How Long Should a Short Story Be?

 Step 5: Take Feedback about the Story Plot from a Friend

 You’ve done planning and writing down your first draft of the story: You’ve built and placed your plot twists in the right spots.
 Great!
 But this is all your perspective.
 Even when you look at your own story from a reader’s perspective, it’s still your story.

 Perceiving the plot from other people will be different from your perspective.
 So find a colleague, your teacher, or even better – a friend who reads – and ask their honest opinion about it.
 Ask them what they’d expected from that plot twist you planned.
 Real readers love engrossing themselves in an interesting story.

 Say your friend picks up your story and drops reading halfway, makes an excuse or so to read it later- consider it as feedback too.

 Typically, one finds more plot twists in thrillers and mysteries.
 When you’re leading to a plot twist at the end, the twist isn’t the only part of your creativity, it’s how you keep your readers on their feet.
 Every next part of your story should get their hearts beating faster.

-Then the next phase of touching up on story and how to write a plot twist comes in.
+Then the next phase of touching upon the story and how to write a plot twist comes in.
 After noting down the feedback, get back to editing.

 Step 6: Edit Your Story Plot